HP TECH TAKES /...

 How to connect a printer to your handheld devices

-How to Connect Printer to your iPhone or iPad
+How to connect a printer to your iPhone or iPad

 Step 1: Connect to your WiFi network